Akaiko1/Cytologick/CONTRIBUTING.md

 - Test with various slide formats and sizes
 - Validate medical accuracy with domain experts
 - Include performance benchmarks for model changes

+Notes:

+- Some tests are framework-specific and will be skipped if the framework is not installed
+- Prefer the PyTorch path for local development; TensorFlow path is maintained for legacy support

 ### Documentation